Which of the following accounts would be closed by posting a debi... | Study Prep in Pearson+

-Which of the following accounts would be closed by posting a debit to the account during the closing process?
+Which of the following accounts would be closed by posting a debit to it at the end of the accounting period?

 A